rainmakeross/training/README.md

-# training
+# Trainings

-Trainings of All Types and Stripes
+## Cucumber
+Cucumber is a very powerful framework for functional testing along the lines of BDD.
+Training material can be found via [Functional Test Training](functionalTest.md)